Skip to content

 Whole eggs

 Don’t ditch that yolk!
-Fat soluble vitamins are contained in the yolk of an egg which contributes a small amount of dietary vitamin D at ~40 IU each.
-However, at such a low level of the vitamin, it is not indicated to eat enough eggs daily to get all of your vitamin D from this source.
+Fat-soluble vitamins are contained in the yolk of an egg which contributes a small amount of dietary vitamin D at ~40 IU each.
+However, since eggs deliver such a small amount of the vitamin, it is not indicated to eat enough eggs daily to get all of your vitamin D from this source.

 Mushrooms

-Dairy milk and yogurts have been fortified with 100 IU per 8-ounces since the 1930’s.
-Many, but not all, non-dairy or plant-based milks are fortified, so read labels carefully on any type of milk to be sure you are getting a fortified product.
+Dairy milk and yogurts have been fortified with 100 IU per 8 ounces since the 1930s.
+Many, but not all, non-dairy or plant-based milk are fortified, so read labels carefully on any type of milk to be sure you are getting a fortified product.

 Fortified orange juice

-Many, but not all, packaged orange juices are fortified with vitamin D in levels similar to fortified milks (8-ounces contribute ~100 IU).
+Many, but not all, packaged orange juices are fortified with vitamin D in levels similar to fortified milk (8 ounces contributes ~100 IU).
 They are also fortified with calcium.
 Keep in mind that freshly squeezed juices do not contribute vitamin D to the diet so read the labels of any juice package to verify that it is a fortified product.

 2 Comments